-Farmers face water right issues in Central Kansas
+Farmers face water right issues in central Kansas

 Fourth-generation farmer Darrell Wood is worried about the future for his sons.

-“We are obviously in tough economic times right now in agriculture and our net returns aren’t great and if we get cut on that we have a debt to pay and it could be really tough on not just us but a lot of young farmers,” said Darrell’s son and farmer Clayton Wood.
+“We are obviously in tough economic times right now in agriculture and our net returns aren’t great, and if we get cut on that, we have a debt to pay, and it could be really tough on not just us but a lot of young farmers,” said Clayton Wood, Darrell’s son and farmer.

-“I have some friends that said they will not make it once it’s all said and done,” said Darrell’s other son and farmer David Wood.
+“I have some friends that said they will not make it once it’s all said and done,” said David Wood, Darrell’s other son and farmer.

 Officials said the problem is junior groundwater pumps will dry up the stream eventually and degrade the water quality in the basin.